CyberAnode/website-hugoplate/content/english/blog/rstcloud.md

 An API to check individual values if they are a suspicious or malicious indicator (IP, Domain, URL, Hash).
 Offering dynamic scoring and automatic decay of outdated indicators, the service ensures fair request rate with low cost.

-Ideal for real-time checks in SOAR or be integration into custom applications for online user connection scrunity.
+Ideal for real-time checks in SOAR or be integration into custom applications for online user connection scrutiny.

 ### [RST Whois API](https://www.rstcloud.com/rst-whois-api/)